SRombauts/UEGitPlugin/README.md

   - can also create a .gitattributes file to enable Git LFS (Large File System) as part of initialization
   - can also enable Git LFS 2.x File Locks as part of initialization
   - can also make the initial commit, with custom multi-line message
-- display status icons to show modified/added/deleted/untracked files
+- display status icons to show modified/added/deleted/untracked files, not at head and conflicted
 - show history of a file
 - visual diff of a blueprint against depot or between previous versions of a file
 - revert modifications of a file (works best with "Content Hot-Reload" experimental option of UE4.15, by default since 4.16)